Abstract commensurators of lattices in Lie groups: Introduction

+and the image of $\Aut(\Gamma)$ in $\mathcal{A}_\Gamma(\Q)$ is commensurable with $\mathcal{A}_\Gamma(\Z)$. \end{theorem} \begin{remark} If $G$ is `sufficiently nice' then $\mathcal{A}_\Gamma(\R) = \Aut(G)$.
+This is proved in Theorem \ref{nilpotentcomm} in the case that $G$ is nilpotent.
+See Proposition \ref{thesisadded1} for a more general result. \end{remark} \begin{remark} Any virtually polycyclic group contains a subgroup of finite index that embeds as a lattice in a connected, simply-connected solvable Lie group.
+Therefore Theorem \ref{introsolv} describes $\Comm(\Gamma)$ for any virtually polycyclic group $\Gamma$. \end{remark}

 A fundamental difficulty in dealing with lattices in solvable groups is lack of rigidity; automorphisms of a lattice may not extend to automorphisms of its ambient Lie group, even virtually.
 There are a number of results addressing this to some extent, most notably \cite{witte}.
-Instead of applying results providing rigidity in the ambient Lie group, our proof of Theorem \ref{introsolv} utilizes the {\em virtual algebraic hull}, a connected solvable $\Q$-defined algebraic group $\bfh$ in which $\Gamma$ virtually embeds as a Zariski-dense subgroup.
+Instead of applying results providing rigidity in the ambient Lie group, our proof of Theorem \ref{introsolv} uses methods developed by Baues and Grunewald in \cite{bauesgrunewald}, following work of Grunewald and Platonov \cite{grunewaldplatonov, grunewaldplatonovrigidity}.

+Our proof utilizes the {\em virtual algebraic hull}, a connected solvable $\Q$-defined algebraic group $\bfh$ in which $\Gamma$ virtually embeds as a Zariski-dense subgroup.
+The construction of the virtual algebraic hull is due to Mostow \cite{mostowrep}.
+(See \cite[\S4]{raghunathan} for an alternate construction.)
 There is a natural map